 For example, Mark Holcomb plays metal like crazy on his 6-string PRS.

 So if a 7-string guitar is something you want to pursue, it'll certainly fit the metal mold.
 At the same time, it's not a hard requirement.

-If you have questions or thoughts about this list, feel free to email me directly or get in touch via the comments section below.
+If you have questions or thoughts about our best guitars for metal list, feel free to email me directly or get in touch via the comments section below.